-The recruitment and retention of Childrens' Social Workers is a national issue.
-The Department for Education has applied a new data methodology for 2017 to understand the national workforce picture and provide a new benchmark. (it should be noted that the data is considered experimental.)
-Details are provided at Appendix A.

-The data indicates that we are increasing the number of employed social workers in the workforce faster than other Local Authorities and that our turnover in 2017/18 is lower than the national average.
+- 1.1.1 The recruitment and retention of Childrens' Social Workers is a national issue.
+The Department for Education has applied a new data methodology for 2017 to understand the national workforce picture and provide a new benchmark. (it should be noted that the data is considered experimental.) - 1.1.2 The data indicates that we are increasing the number of employed frontline social workers in the workforce faster than other Local Authorities and that our turnover in 2017/18 is lower than the national average (please note that this data is only produced annually and cannot be updated mid-year).
 We remain reliant on agency workers as a key component of our workforce and although this is higher than the national picture, we are seeing a reduction in usage.

 National NCC

 Year on year (yoy) change in number of social workers employed +3% +10%

-% vacancies 17% 10%

-increase of 5% yoy Decrease of 8% yoy
+% vacancies 17% increase of 5% yoy 10% Decrease of 8% yoy

 % turnover 15% 14%

 Less than 2 years' service 34% 29%

 Less than 5 years' service 58% 53%

 Agency rate 16% 23%

 % of agencies filling vacancies 75% 68%

-Increase in agency usage yoy 0% -14%
+Increase in 0% -14%

+agency usage
-Additionally, qualitative feedback in the 2016 Local Government Association (LGA) survey of 91 authorities, over half of respondents identified recruitment as being in their top three risks across all services and 42% were 'not very' or 'not at all' confident about having enough social workers to meet demand over the following 12 months.

-We have undertaken several County visits to understand other models of social work provision to consider alternative models including skills mix and multi-disciplinary working.
+- 1.1.3 Additionally, qualitative feedback in the 2016 Local Government Association (LGA) survey of 91 authorities, over half of respondents identified recruitment as being in their top three risks across all services and 42% were 'not very' or 'not at all' confident about having enough social workers to meet demand over the following 12 months. - 1.1.4 We have undertaken several County visits to understand other models of social work provision to consider alternative models including skills mix and multi-disciplinary working.

-1.2 NCC workforce data (Social Work qualified roles):
+1.2 NCC workforce data (ALL posts requiring a Social Work qualification):

-The establishment (Budgeted roles FTE) was permanently increased by 66 FTE in 2015 in response to Ofsted recommendations.
-Below is a record of the workforce position as at June 2018:
+1.2.1 The establishment (Budgeted roles FTE) was permanently increased by 66 FTE in 2015 in response to Ofsted recommendations.
+Below is a record of the workforce position as at 24 October 2018: